Native Son: Critical reception

+Henry Dalton

-Henry Dalton: Father of Mary, owns a controlling amount of stock in a real estate firm that maintains the black ghetto.
+Father of Mary, owns a controlling amount of stock in a real estate firm that maintains the black ghetto.
 Blacks in the ghetto pay too much for rat-infested flats.
 As Max points out at the inquest, Mr. Dalton refuses to rent flats to black people outside of the designated ghetto area.
 He does this while donating money to the NAACP, buying ping-pong tables for the local black youth outreach program, and giving people like Bigger a chance at employment.
 Mr. Dalton's philanthropy, however, only shows off his wealth while backing up the business practices that contain an already oppressed people.
 An example of this is when the reader learns that Mr. Dalton owns the real estate company that controls a lot of the South Side (where most of the black community lives), but instead of using his power to improve their situation, he does things such as donate ping-pong tables to them, or hire individual blacks to work in his house.
 Mr. Dalton is blind to the real plight of blacks in the ghetto, a plight that he maintains.